Having the internet go out sucks. Being without it for days can be really rough! Here are 30 things to do without wifi!

 - Are there work-related things that you can get ahead on, sans wifi?

-Want to wander further afield?
+When you want to wander further afield:

 - Try that coffeeshop/restaurant/bar you’ve been meaning to go to.